amitxv/PC-Tuning/docs/pre-install.md

 ### Install using a USB storage device

 - Download [Ventoy](https://github.com/ventoy/Ventoy/releases) and launch ``Ventoy2Disk.exe``.
-Navigate to the option menu and select the correct partition style and disable secure boot support if it isn't enabled in BIOS, then select your USB storage and click install
+Navigate to the option menu and select the correct partition style and disable secure boot support, then select your USB storage and click install

     - See [media/identify-bios-mode.png](/media/identify-bios-mode.png)

 - Move your Windows ISO into the USB storage in File Explorer

-- Boot into Ventoy on your USB in BIOS and select your Windows ISO.
+- If Secure Boot is enabled, temporarily disable it for the installation process.
+Boot into Ventoy on your USB in BIOS and select your Windows ISO.
 Continue with setup as per usual.
-You may need to enroll a key if secure boot is enabled ([1](https://www.ventoy.net/en/doc_secure.html))
+Once setup has finished, Secure Boot can be re-enabled if you temporarily disabled it

 - When installing Windows 8 with a USB, you may be required to enter a key.
 Use the generic key ``GCRJD-8NW9H-F2CDX-CCM8D-9D6T9`` to bypass this step (this does not activate Windows)